Nahdlatul Ulama: Origin

 NU was established in 1926 as an organization for orthodox Ash'ari Muslims scholars, as opposed to the modernist policies of the Muhammadiyah and PERSIS (organization), and the rise of Salafi movement of the Al-Irshad Al-Islamiya organization in Indonesia, which rejected local customs influenced by pre-Islamic Javanese Hindus and Buddhist traditions at all.
 The organization was established after The Committee of Hijaz had fulfilled its duty and about to be dissolved.
 The organization was established by Hasyim Asy'ari, the head of an Islamic religious school in East Java.
 The organization expanded, but the base of its support remained in East Java.
 By 1928, the NU was using the Javanese language in its sermons, alongside Arabic.

 In 1937, despite poor relations between the NU and other Sunni Islam organizations in Indonesia, the organizations established the Supreme Islamic Council of Indonesia (Majlis Islam A'laa Indonesia, MIAI) as a discussion forum.
 They were joined by most of the other Islamic organizations in existence at the time.
 In 1942, the Japanese occupied Indonesia and in September a conference of Islamic leaders was held in Jakarta.

 The Japanese wanted to replace the MIAI, but the conference not only decided to maintain the organization, but also elected political figures belonging to the PSII to the leadership, rather than members of the non-political NU or Muhammadiyah as the occupiers had wanted.
 Just over a year later, the MIAI was dissolved and replaced by the Japanese-sponsored Masyumi (Consultative Council of Indonesian Muslims).
 Hasjim Asjari was the notional chairman, but in practice the new organization was led by his son, Wahid Hasyim.
 Other NU and Muhammadiyah figures held leadership positions.

-In 1945, Sukarno and Hatta declared Indonesian independence.
-During the Indonesian war of independence, the NU declared that the fight against the Dutch colonial forces was a holy war, obligatory for all Muslims.
+In 1945, Sukarno and Hatta declared Indonesian independence, which NU supported.

+During the early months of the Indonesian National Revolution the NU declared on October 22, 1945, that the fight against the Dutch colonial forces was a holy war, obligatory for all Muslims of the nation (this day is since 2015 honored as National Santri Day).
 Among the guerrilla groups fighting for independence were Hizbullah and Sabillilah, which were led by the NU.